mikeperry-tor/vanguards/README.md

 # Configuration

 All of the above mechanisms can be tuned via a configuration file.
-[An example configuration file](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf)
+Check out this documented [example configuration file](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf) for more information.

 Configuration files can be specified on the command line.
 The default is to read **vanguards.conf** from the current working directory.
 If the environment